giorgioangel/vesuvius_autoseg_preprocess/README.md

 ### Semantic Segmentation with Deep Neural Networks
 #### 3D UX-Net
 - **(UPDATE) 3D UX-Net training script** `.\unet\train_uxnet.py --config config-uxnet.yaml`
 - **Description**: Training script to train a 3D UX-Net [(Lee et al., 2023)](https://arxiv.org/abs/2209.15076) (model code taken from https://github.com/MASILab/3DUX-Net/tree/main) for Semantic Segmentation.
 Used loss function is a mixture of Binary Focal Loss and Boundary Loss [(Kervadec et al., 2021)](https://arxiv.org/abs/1812.07032).
 I noticed that to obtain an improvement in instance separation, after a first training on the full cubes, masking everything but the borders with medium intensity voxels (clearly not air) can help getting higher metrics.
+I am also using soft-labeling 1 -> 0.95 and 0 -> 0.05.
 - **checkpoints**: (https://dl.ash2txt.org/other/semantic-segmentation-checkpoints/160724_uxnet_mask_epoch_28.pth)

 #### 3D UNet